 3. Single servers.
 Each table must only have one server taking their order and delivering the dishes to their table.
 This will help with contact tracing and the overall spread of any germs or bacteria.
 All venues must be table-serve only.

 When visiting an eatery, you will be asked for your contact details as part of contract tracing.
 They will most likely ask for your basic details such as name, phone number, and email address.
 This is to get in contact with you if anyone who has contracted the virus, has been in the same vicinity as you during your visit.
+Alternatively, all businesses are required to have an NZ Covid QR code for guests to sign in with on the NZCOVID Tracer app.

 If you don't want to provide your contact details to a venue for contact tracing, stay home.